Zack Short Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 24th in MLB.

-- The Diamondbacks' 4.35 team ERA ranks 19th across all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.29).

-- Diamondbacks pitchers combine to give up 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- In his most recent appearance on Sunday against the Atlanta Braves, the righty threw 4 2/3 innings, allowing three earned runs while surrendering six hits.
+- His most recent time out was on Sunday against the Atlanta Braves, when the righty tossed six innings, surrendering two earned runs while giving up nine hits.

-- The 25-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings across 12 games this season, while allowing a batting average of .294 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.